Intertwined spin-orbital coupled orders in the iron-based superconductors: Impact of three-dimensionality: contrasting 122 and 1111, 111, 11 compounds

 Because the vestigial nematic order parameter $\Phi_{B_{2g}}$ has ordering vector $\mathbf{q}=\left(0,0,0\right)$ in the 1-Fe Brillouin zone, it remains a zero wave-vector order in the 2-Fe Brillouin zone for both types of systems.
 Thus, in regards to the nematic phase, the results are the same for both $P4/nmm$ and $I4/mmm$ compounds.
 On the other hand, the 1-Fe Brillouin zone ordering vector of the two other vestigial order parameters $\Phi_{A_{2u}}$ and $\Phi_{B_{2u}}$ is $\mathbf{q}=\left(\pi,\pi,0\right)$.
 This means that, in the 2-Fe (crystallographic) Brillouin zone, the ordering vector is $\mathbf{Q}=\left(0,0,0\right)$ for the $P4/nmm$ compounds, but $\mathbf{Q}=\left(0,0,\pi\right)$ for the $I4/mmm$ compounds.
 Consequently, these vestigial orders break translational symmetry by doubling the periodicity along the $z$ direction.
 While this property provides another experimentally accessible way of detecting these vestigial orders (e.g. via X-ray scattering), it also implies that $E_{z}$ is not a conjugate field for $\Phi_{A_{2u}}$ and that $A_{2u}$ spin-current order is not accompanied by a soft zone-center phonon.
 The results for the coupling to the Néel order parameter of Sec.~\ref{subsec_Neel} remain the same, since the ordering vector of latter in the 1-Fe Brillouin zone is $\left(\pi,\pi,0\right)$.

 We finish this section by emphasizing that the premise of our framework is that the dominant magnetic fluctuations are peaked at $\left(\pi,0,\pi\right)$ and $\left(0,\pi,\pi\right)$ in the 1-Fe Brillouin zone, i.e. they are stripe-like magnetic fluctuations.
 Although this is the situation in the majority of iron-based materials, this is not the case for all of them.
 The prime example is the 11 compound FeTe, which displays double-stripe magnetic order, with ordering vector $\left(\frac{\pi}{2},\frac{\pi}{2},\pi\right)$ in the 1-Fe Brillouin zone~\cite{li09,bao09,Dagotto17}.
-While our results are not relevant for that compound, this type of magnetic order does support its own set of vestigial orders, as discussed in \cite{Zhang17}.
-These vestigial orders have been invoked to explain the phase diagram of a related Ti-based oxypnictide \cite{Zhang17}.
-We also emphasize that, in FeSe and related intercalated systems, even though the dominant magnetic fluctuations are stripe-type \cite{Boothroyd15,Zhao16}, it remains widely debated whether the nematic phase is a vestigial order or the consequence of a separate instability~\cite{baek15,glasbrenner15,DHLee15,chubukov16,Benfatto16,yamakawa16}.
+While our results are not relevant for that compound, this type of magnetic order does support its own set of vestigial orders, as discussed in Ref. \onlinecite{Zhang17}.
+These vestigial orders have been invoked to explain the phase diagram of a related Ti-based oxypnictide~\cite{Zhang17}.
+We also emphasize that, in FeSe and related intercalated systems, even though the dominant magnetic fluctuations are stripe-type~\cite{Boothroyd15,Zhao16}, it remains widely debated whether the nematic phase is a vestigial order or the consequence of a separate instability~\cite{baek15,glasbrenner15,DHLee15,chubukov16,Benfatto16,yamakawa16}.
+The main evidence against a simple vestigial scenario is that the low-energy magnetic fluctuations, as measured by NMR, are rather weak above the onset of nematic order [cite Bohmer].
+Typically, vestigial order is triggered by the correlation length of the primary order reaching an often large threshold value~\cite{fernandes18}.
+Moreover, the fact that upon application of pressure the nematic transition temperature is suppressed whereas the magnetic transition temperature is enhanced~\cite{bohmer18} suggests a scenario of competing phases rather than intertwined vestigial phases.
+However, as shown by the first-principle calculations of Ref.~\onlinecite{glasbrenner15}, the magnetic ground state of FeSe seems to be much more degenerate than $(\pi,0)$ and $(0,\pi)$ (in the 1Fe BZ).
+Instead, there is a family of nearly degenerate magnetic states with different ordering vectors.
+What they have in common is that they all support a vestigial nematic phase, despite directly competing for different magnetic configurations.
+This suggests an interesting case of vestigial order being stabilized over a wider temperature range by multiple competing magnetic instabilities; as such, this scenario certainly deserves further investigation.